-- tell your doctor and pharmacist if you are allergic to diclofenac (Cambia, Flector, Voltaren, Solaraze, Zipsor, Zorvolex, in Arthrotec), aspirin, or other NSAIDs; any other medications; or any of the ingredients in diclofenac gel (Voltraen) or liquid (Pennsaid).
+- tell your doctor and pharmacist if you are allergic to diclofenac (Cambia, Flector, Voltaren Arthritis Pain, Solaraze, Zipsor, Zorvolex, in Arthrotec), aspirin, or other NSAIDs; any other medications; or any of the ingredients in topical diclofenac preparations.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

-- you should know that you should not apply sunscreens, cosmetics, lotions, moisturizers, insect repellents, or other topical medications to areas treated with diclofenac gel (Voltaren).
-If you have been prescribed diclofenac liquid (Pennsaid), wait until the area of application is completely dry before applying any of these products or other substances.
+- you should know that you should not apply sunscreens, cosmetics, lotions, moisturizers, insect repellents, or other topical medications to areas treated with topical diclofenac.
+If you have been prescribed diclofenac topical solution (Pennsaid), wait until the area of application is completely dry before applying any of these products or other substances.

 - tell your doctor if you have severe diarrhea or vomiting or think you may be dehydrated; if you drink or have a history of drinking large amounts of alcohol, and if you have or have ever had any of the conditions mentioned in the IMPORTANT WARNING section or asthma, especially if you have frequent stuffed or runny nose or nasal polyps (swelling of the lining of the nose); swelling of the hands, feet, ankles, or lower legs; heart failure; or kidney or liver disease.

-- tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, you plan to become pregnant, or you are breast-feeding.
-If you become pregnant while using diclofenac 1% gel or liquid, call your doctor.
+- tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, plan to become pregnant, or if you are breastfeeding.
+If you become pregnant while using diclofenac gel or topical solution, call your doctor.

-- if you are having surgery, including dental surgery, tell the doctor or dentist that you are using diclofenac gel (Voltaren) or liquid (Pennsaid).plan to avoid unnecessary or prolonged exposure to real or artificial sunlight (tanning beds or lamps, ultraviolet light) and to wear protective clothing to cover areas treated with diclofenac gel (Voltaren) or liquid (Pennsaid).
-Diclofenac may make your skin sensitive to sunlight.
+- plan to avoid unnecessary or prolonged exposure to real or artificial sunlight (tanning beds or lamps, ultraviolet light) and to wear protective clothing to cover areas treated with topical diclofenac.
+Topical diclofenac may make your skin sensitive to sunlight.